 M.S. in Genetic Counseling

-The M.S. degree in Human Genetics with an emphasis of genetic counseling is an option for students who are interested in clinical genetics.
+The M.S. degree in Genetic Counseling is an option for students who are interested in clinical genetics.
 Graduate study in genetic counseling combines coursework in molecular and medical genetics and counseling techniques with mentored clinical internships and clinically oriented research projects.
 This 2-year course of study provides trainees with a broad knowledge base in basic, translational and applied genetics.
 Graduates work in a variety of settings, including adult, pediatric, and prenatal genetics clinics; specialty clinics such as cystic fibrosis, hemophilia, or cancer genetics; public health genetics programs; the biotechnology industry; and human genetics education outreach.

 M.S. in Human Genetics